prysmaticlabs/prysm/sharding/README.md

 ## The Diamond Release: Ethereum Mainnet

-The **Diamond Release** will reconcile the best parts of the previous releases and deploy a full-featured, cross-shard transaction system through a Sharding Manager Contract on the Ethereum mainnet.
+The **Diamond Release** will reconcile the best parts of the previous releases and deploy a full-featured, cross-shard transaction system through a beacon chain, casper FFG-enabled, sharding release.
 As expected, this is the most difficult and time consuming release on the horizon for Prysmatic Labs.
 We plan on growing our community effort significantly over the first few releases to get all hands-on deck preparing for this.

 The Diamond Release should be considered the production release candidate for sharding Ethereum on the mainnet.